The following are the top big data trends for 2024.

-Ovum predicts that machine learning will be the major disrupting force for big data in 2020.
-Predictive analytics, recommendation engines, customer insight and personalisation, fraud and threat detection will all benefit from the convergence of machine learning and the latest big data trends.
+Ovum predicted that machine learning would be the major disrupting force for big data in 2023.
+Predictive analytics, recommendation engines, customer insight and personalization, fraud, and threat detection will all benefit from the convergence of machine learning and the latest big data trends.

 5. More creative startups finding ways to make use of data